 Seniors not participating in a joint degree program may be permitted to take graduate courses at YU for undergraduate credit.
-The Undergraduate Request for Permission to take a Graduate Course Form, available in the Office of the Registrar and at www.yu.edu/registrar, gives full information on obtaining approvals for such courses.
+The Undergraduate Request for Permission to take a Graduate Course Form, available in the Office of the Registrar, gives full information on obtaining approvals for such courses.
 Graduate credit will not be granted retroactively, even if the graduate course is not needed to fulfill requirements for the undergraduate degree.